DR EMMANUELLE WALKOWIAK

 Dr Emmanuelle Walkowiak is an Affiliate of the ARC Centre of Excellence for Automated Decision-Making & Society (ADM+S) from RMIT University.

-Emmanuelle has a strong international background and has worked in the US, the UK, and France.
+Emmanuelle’s international experience is extensive, having worked in the US, the UK, and France.
 Emmanuelle was the principal investigator of several research projects in France and Europe (project COI-COSA on computerisation, organisation and IT; Evaluation of the efficiency of short-time work subsidies in France).
+In Australia, she is an adjunct research fellow of the OTARC (Olga Tennison Autism Research Centre).